-Questioning in the General Conversation must not cover the same material as the Topic Conversation, e.g. if the candidate has talked about Sport in the Topic Conversation, it is not appropriate for the teacher/Examiner to return to this topic in the General Conversation.
+Questioning in the General Conversation must not cover the same material as the Topic Conversation, e.g. if the candidate has talked about sport in the Topic Conversation, it is not appropriate for the teacher/Examiner to return to this topic in the General Conversation.

-The General Conversation must last the stipulated 5 minutes for each candidate.
+The General Conversation must last the stipulated five minutes for each candidate.
 Some candidates may dry up after a few minutes, but it is important to persevere with the conversation (e.g. by complete changes of subject), so that they are given every opportunity to do themselves justice.

-(b) The teacher/Examiner should aim to cover two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
-With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates it is preferable to ask a series of linked questions on just two or three topics in order to explore these in greater depth.
+(b) The teacher/Examiner should aim to cover two or three of the Defined Content Examination Topics in this section of the examination (these are listed in the Syllabus Content section of the syllabus booklet).
+With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates, the teacher/Examiner should ask a series of linked questions on just two or three topics, in order to explore these in greater depth.
 Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.
 Precise factual information or knowledge is not required, and candidates should not be penalised for lack of such knowledge.
 The teacher/Examiner should be ready to pass on quickly to another topic if candidates are obviously out of their depth.
-Care should be taken to avoid questions which might cause embarrassment, e.g. where a candidate has only one parent.
-(Centres are requested to supply such information to the teacher/Examiner in advance.)
+Teacher/Examiners should try to avoid questions which might embarrass or upset a candidate.